Wisconsin vs. Providence: Odds, spread, over/under - November 14

 Wisconsin vs. Providence: Odds, spread, over/under and other Vegas lines - November 14

-You will take a look at odds, spreads, over/unders and more across multiple sportsbooks for the Wisconsin vs. Providence matchup in this article.
+Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the Wisconsin vs. Providence matchup.

 Wisconsin vs. Providence Game Info